 - comply with laws and regulations in applicable jurisdictions,

-By using our Service, You consent to Your personal information being collected, held and used in this way and for any other use You authorise.
-Quirky Kid will only use Your personal information for the purposes described in this Policy or with Your express permission.
+By using our Service, you consent to your personal information being collected, held and used in this way, as well as for any other use you authorise.
+The Quirky Kid Clinic will only use your personal information for the purposes described in this Policy or with your express permission.

 Disclosure of personal information